lucyparsons/foiathepolice/README.md

 # High Level Overview

-First we should different topics of policing that the public might be interesting in FOIAing. **NOTE:** Each line represents a different request _and_ a different tip or trick used when we sent the FOIA.
-While they may be subsets of the same topic, each request is unique.
+First we should different topics of policing that the public might be interesting in FOIAing.
+We also add information about FOIA in general and how to fight back against exemptions.
 ![architectural overview](images/FOIAthePoliceHighLevel.png)

 # Design